-Please note: Due to health and safety concerns in relation to Covid-19, Anatomical Models will be unavailable for checkout during the Fall 2020 Semester.
+Please note: Due to health and safety concerns in relation to Covid-19, Anatomical Models will be unavailable for checkout at this time.

 - 1 Hour Loan

 - May NOT leave library

 - Models with missing pieces will NOT be accepted for return

 - Overdue fines – $1 charged every hour late

 - Only ONE model per study group – models may not be checked out to different member of same study group

 - No renewals – Must wait 15 minutes before re-checking out the same model, to give others who are waiting a chance to check it out if needed

 - Policy violations may result in loss of library privileges